-Daniel Foley is currently completing the GDL, having recently graduated from the University of Exeter with a degree in English with Study in North America.
-He completed vacation schemes with Taylor Wessing, Nabarro and White & Case in 2015, and will begin his training contract with Taylor Wessing in September 2017.
-He has kindly taken time out of his busy schedule to offer a few wise words on how to approach university life.
+Daniel Foley graduated from the University of Exeter with a degree in English with Study in North America and went on to complete the GDL and LPC.
+He completed vacation schemes with Taylor Wessing, Nabarro and White & Case in 2015, and began his training contract with Taylor Wessing in September 2017.
+He offers a few wise words on how to approach university life.

 "It is important to ensure that you are making an informed decision when choosing where to train, and the only way of doing this is to research the market thoroughly.
 Part of finding the right firm is about personal fit, so when choosing where to train you will need to assess your own motivations and interests, rather than simply applying to the same firms as your classmates and friends.

 When selecting a firm to apply to, try to be flexible on what practice areas you are interested in, unless you are certain that there is a particular area you are drawn to.
 It is also important to consider what else you are looking for in a firm (whether it is international, full-service, particular sectors etc.).
 Once you have put together a shortlist of firms that you are interested in, try to attend one of each firm's open days.
 These are an ideal opportunity to see the firm in practice, to meet people from the firm to understand first-hand what they enjoy about the firm, and to assess the firm's culture."

 As good bargains go, vacation schemes stand out as amazing 3-for-1 deals: for just a few weeks of your time, you get to improve your resume, brush up your legal skills and, best of all, you can see first-hand what life's truly like at your favourite law firm before committing to the full training contract experience.

 Because we know a number of you are set on giving vacation schemes a try, we've put together a collection of relevant application deadlines to help you along.
 Many thanks to Taylor Wessing for sponsoring the following information table: